Lots of tips here on metabolic flexibility and how to improve it.

 What is metabolic flexibility?

-Metabolic flexibility is the ability for the body to switch between sources of fuel, whether it is energy received from fat or energy from carbohydrate consumption.
+Metabolic flexibility is the body’s ability to switch between sources of fuel, whether it is energy received from fat or energy from carbohydrate consumption.
 Do you notice that you feel better when you eat a steak vs a pizza?

 Being metabolically flexible allows for the body to easily switch between the two sources of fuel.
 It allows your body to use food that was just eaten for fuel, or if it’s been hours or even a day since your last meal, it lets your body dip into fat storage for fuel.
-A flexible metabolism allows this to happen with ease while feeling great.
+A flexible metabolism allows this to happen with ease while feeling great and is an indicator of mitochondrial function.

 How do you know if you have a flexible metabolism?